OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Comprehensive documentation, including an installation guide, tutorials, and usage examples is available on [Gitbooks page of angr](https://docs.angr.io/ "angr").
 A complete [API reference](https://angr.io/api-doc/ "angr API") is also available.

+//TODO: 1235: what are the basic commands / features by starting with repl and then script
+//TODO: 1235: investigate on iOS

 ### Basic Testing Operations